-1. If a student is found to have violated the Academic Integrity Policy, the faculty must decide on the sanction.
+- 1. If a student is found to have violated the Academic Integrity Policy, the faculty must decide on the sanction (see Chart A).
 The faculty should take into consideration the syllabus of the course and the severity of the offense.
 The faculty, when assigning a sanction, may also consider as a mitigating factor the degree to which the student was honest and forthcoming regarding the violation, or any other evidence of sincere contrition.
-The faculty may take into account sanctions invoked in previous cases of a similar nature, and should consult the vice provost for undergraduate programs for this information.

-- 2. Additional sanctions (e.g., academic probation for the major) may be applicable to students in disciplines where such action is specified in student handbooks (e.g., Nursing, Social Work, Athletic Training). - 3.
+The faculty may take into account sanctions invoked in previous cases of a similar nature and should consult the Office of the Provost designee for this information. - Additional sanctions (e.g., academic probation for the major) may be applicable to students in disciplines where such action is specified in student handbooks (e.g., Nursing, Social Work, Athletic Training). - 3.
 Discovery of an academic integrity violation provides the faculty member an opportunity to engage in discussions with the student about expectations of appropriate, ethical, professional behavior using a Christian worldview.
 Sanctions, although given as a disciplinary action, can also be used to ensure the student engages in activities to improve their practices and prevent subsequent recurrences.
-For example, sanctions may include requiring the student to go to the Writing Center for consultation on all future course papers, or having the student rewrite the assignment (even though they will receive no grade for the work).
-Faculty need to clearly articulate to the student the consequences of any failure to complete the agreed-upon sanctions. - 4.
-Based upon the severity and frequency of the violation(s), suspension or dismissal from the university may be the assigned sanction (see Section VII, Chart A). - a) Suspension is separation from the university for at least one semester.
-The student is eligible to apply for readmission to Azusa Pacific University, but readmission is not automatic. - b) Dismissal is permanent separation from the university with no opportunity to apply for readmission.
+For example, sanctions may include having the student required to go to the Writing Center for consultation on all future course papers, or having the student rewrite the assignment (even though they will receive no grade for the work).
+Faculty need to clearly articulate to the student the consequences of any failure to complete the agreed upon sanctions. - 4.
+Based upon the severity and frequency of the violation(s) suspension or dismissal from the university may be the assigned sanction (see Chart A). - Academic integrity suspension is separation from the university for at least one semester.
+The student is eligible to apply for readmission after dismissal to Azusa Pacific University, but readmission after dismissal is not automatic.